MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example removes one item, the number 0, from the front of the specified array:
+This example removes one item, the number *1*, from the front of the specified array:

 ```
 skip(createArray(0, 1, 2, 3), 1)
 ```

-And returns this array with the remaining items: **[1,2,3]**.
+And returns an array with the remaining items: **[1,2,3]**.

 <a name="sortBy"></a>

 ### sortBy

-Sort elements in the collection with ascending order and return the sorted collection.
+Sort elements in the collection in ascending order and return the sorted collection.

 ```
 sortBy([<collection>], '<property>')